muteldar/collector/README.md

 ### Other Info

-Use vagrant up to spin up a local test version of collector.
+Use `vagrant up` to start a local test version of collector.